WELCOME to PICO ARMOR!

 - Updates to the links page as some of you have noted several are no longer functional.

 - Over the next few months we still hope to start the photo gallery with lots of new pictures from many of you who sent us photos of your minis.

 - John S. continues to hope to post up a couple of tutorials on painting and basing the O8 minis.

-- We continue to find odds and ends of data that were either lost or garbled from the transfer to the new web site.
-We have caught a lot of things over the past few months but there still sem to be a few lurking somewhere.
+- We continue to find odds and ends of data that get garbled as work is done to the web site.
+We have catch some of these things but not always.
 If you find items that are missing information or have something that does not make sense, please let us know so we can update it properly.